QuentinCody/civic-mcp-server/README.md

 - **Small responses** (< 1500 characters): Returned directly to avoid unnecessary overhead
 - **Error responses**: Passed through directly to make troubleshooting easier
 - **Empty/null responses**: Bypassed to avoid creating empty databases
-- **Schema introspection queries**: Queries containing `__schema`, `__type`, or other introspection patterns are returned directly since they contain metadata rather than data suitable for SQL conversion
+- **Schema introspection queries**: Small introspection responses (< 1500 characters) are returned directly.
+Larger responses are stored in SQLite like other queries to avoid crowding the context window

 This optimization makes the server more efficient and provides better error visibility while still enabling powerful SQL-based analysis for substantial datasets.